Jaccomando/dsc-phase-1-project-campus/README.md

 ## Introduction

-In this lesson, we review the guidelines for the Phase 1 Project.
+For this project I will be acting as a movie consultant for Microsoft.

 ## Objectives